 Demonstrating practical action and sustainable results, along with the sharing of skills and experience with others will be the most important legacy of each Fellowship recipient.

-Applicants must be Indigenous, currently living in Victoria and have a project plan that is designed for the Indigenous community of Victoria.
+Applicants must be Indigenous, currently living in Victoria and have a plan that is designed for the Indigenous community of Victoria.

 What does a Fellowship provide?